sunriselayer/sunrise/x/swap/README.md

 ### Receiver address

-After the swapping has been executed, the acknowledgement of "Transfer token X" will be always success even if the next return / forward packet failed.
+After the swapping has been executed, the acknowledgement of "Transfer token X" will be always success even if the next change / forward packet failed.
 The swapped funds are preserved in the balance of the receiver address.